How To Quit Sugar: Your 6 Step Detox

 Have a sudden desire for a sweet afternoon pick-me-up?
 Don’t we all!
 This is your body’s way of telling you it needs an energy boost.

-Pinpoint these highly sugary snacks and switch them for healthier options that give you energy instead of causing you to crash.
+Pinpoint these highly sugary snacks and switch them for healthier snack options that give you energy instead of causing you to crash.

-Try starting with fruit when the craving for sugar hits!
+Try starting with fresh fruit when the craving for sugar hits!
 Some of the best options to satisfy your craving are bananas, apples, and oranges.

 • Dark chocolate: Make sure to look for a bar that’s at least 70% cacao.